ucsb-cs156/OLD-website-originial-repo/_topics/pull_requests.md

 9. Address any merge conflicts that exist between your feature branch and the then current `main` branch.
 You may need to "rebase" your branch on main.
    - Merge conflicts with `package-lock.json` are a special case covered here: <https://ucsb-cs156.github.io/topics/spring_react_package_lock_json_merge_conflicts/>
    - If you have other merge conflicts that you don't know how to resolve, ask for help.
+1. Is it still a "draft PR"?
+If so, you need to convert it to a regular PR before it can be merged.

 # Linking a PR to an issue